AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 ## What are type classes

-Before diving into the algorithm we first need a the game that will be played.
+Before diving into the algorithm we first need the game that will be played.
 However, because I want my MCTS algorithm to work for any adversarial perfect information zero sum game I am going to define a `type class` in haskell.